epsilon537/boxlambda/docs/software/boxlambda-os/forth/words.md

 - Read a string from the file.
   Note that reading from eof returns 0 0 as adr len.
-  Note that when eof is reached or buflen is reached,
+  Note that when eof or buflen is reached,
        the returned line might not contain a \n.
   May throw `x-fr-*` exception.